act-auth/act-auth/README.md

 implied *LWS
 ```

 The grammar described by this specification is word-based.
 Except where noted otherwise,  linear whitespace (LWS) can be included between any two adjacent words (token or quoted-string), and between adjacent tokens and delimiters (tspecials), without changing the interpretation of a field.
-At least one delimiter (tspecials) must exist between any two tokens, since they would otherwise be interpreted as a single token.
+At least one delimiter (tspecials) MUST exist between any two tokens, since they would otherwise be interpreted as a single token.

 ```
 name = multi-line